-South Korea is possibly one of the safest countries when it comes to crimes like pick pockets, theft, scammers, etc. This makes Seoul an easy country to travel to for solo travelers, families with kids or a group of friends looking to party.
+South Korea is possibly one of the safest countries when it comes to crimes like pickpockets, theft, scammers, etc. This makes Seoul an easy country to travel to for solo travellers, families with kids or a group of friends looking to party.

 5. Showers & Bathrooms

 When visiting a Korean house, guesthouse or traditional restaurant you might have to take off your shoes.
 So when going to the bathroom you can put on the provided bathroom slippers otherwise your feet/socks might get wet.
 This is because the shower is located in the same room as the toilet and most often there is no shower curtain or enclosed shower.
 If you are peculiar about sharing slippers with strangers, don’t forget to bring your own pair.

 Many toilets in South Korea do not have big pipes, which means that toilet paper should be thrown in the garbage bin instead of in the toilet.
 Most of the times there is a note on the wall to remind you of this.

 Seoul has some beautiful nature.
 Places such as Seoul Forest show how beautiful the city can be!

 – Lots of people visit Seoul for the ‘city’ aspect.
 However, there are a lot of great natural attractions also!